View the Foundation’s 2019 Summary of Grants – available here!

-The Foundation’s focus in mental health is primarily:
+The Foundation’s focus in behavioral and mental health is primarily:

 Multi-year funding to support and expand the Pediatric Mood Disorders Network, which connects youth to mental health screenings and measurement-based care.

 Funding to support low-cost mental health counseling services for youth and families.